aleclhartman/data-urban-dev/README.md

 ## Purpose

-This repository contains work done concerning coding exercises.
+This repository contains resources used for further exploration of my Codeup capstone project, Data & Urban Development.